 Welcome breakfast, lunch served at tables, coffee breaks.

-Expected price: €69 .
+Price: €69 .

 Feel free to contact us via email at les3a.historique@gmail.com